abozaralizadeh/azure-pipeline-gpt-pr-review/GenAIAdvancedPRReviewer/README.md

 #### High LLM Usage
 - Reduce `max_llm_calls` if hitting limits
 - Adjust `review_threshold` to filter out low-confidence suggestions

+#### Comments Not Highlighting Diff Lines
+- Ensure the PR branch contains actual line modifications (not whitespace-only changes)
+- Check pipeline logs for `🔧 Built fallback unified diff` messages—these confirm the reviewer successfully reconstructed diff hunks
+- Verify the Azure DevOps build service has permission to call the PR diff APIs (`pullRequests/{id}/changes`, `diffs/commits`)

+#### Azure OpenAI 400 Bad Request
+- GPT-4.1/GPT-5 deployments require newer API versions (e.g., `2024-08-01-preview`) — set the `azure_openai_api_version` input accordingly
+- Enable the `azure_openai_use_responses_api` flag for models that only support the Responses API
+- Review the task logs for the exact error body — it will be surfaced when the request fails
 - Consider disabling code suggestions for large PRs

 #### Performance Issues